Altinn/altinn-studio-docs/content/app/development/data/prefill/instantiation/_index.en.md

 ---
-title: Prefilling data on POST request based instantiation
+title: Prefilling data on an http post request
-linktitle: Instantiation
+linktitle: Http post
 description: How to configure prefill for an app when creating a new instance from a http post request.
 toc: false
 weight: 400